How to back up your WordPress website

 If the benefits have not been clear to you yet, we summarize them again:

-How to make a backup using plugins in WordPress
+How to make a backup using a WordPress plugin

 If you know WordPress, you’ve probably already seen the amount of plugins it offers.
-If you can use plugins to get other functionalities, do you think that they will not exist so that you can make the backup much easier?
+If you can use plugins to get other functionalities, do you think that they will not exist so that you can make backups much easier?

 There are several plugin options to perform them, but there are also different types, depending on whether the backup is complete (that is, make a copy of the entire site) or if it is incremental (that is, make a copy only of the modifications with respect to the previous copy).

-That said, let’s get to know the most used plugins so that you can make your backups without any difficulty.
+Let’s get to know the most used plugins so that you can make your backups without any problems.

 All-in-One WP Migration

 It is one of the most used by WordPress professionals when it comes to making backups.
-All the information collected in the process is stored in a file with extension.wpress so if you want to restore the data on another website, it will have to be from WordPress and have said plugin.
+All the information collected in the process is stored in a file with extension .wpress so if you want to restore the data on another website, it will have to be from WordPress and have this plugin.

 And now comes another fundamental point, the import.